 The people who call Carroll home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carroll residents report their race to be White.
-Important ancestries of people in Carroll include German, Irish, English, Italian, and Hungarian.
+Important ancestries of people in Carroll include German, Irish, English, Italian, and Scandinavian.

 The most common language spoken in Carroll is English.
 Other important languages spoken here include Italian and Polish.